otherland/christianity/content/the-origin-of-the-holy-spirit-in-scripture-a-comprehensive-guide-1722088652.md

 Category: the Holy Spirit/Work Of The Holy Spirit
 Slug: the-origin-of-the-holy-spirit-in-scripture-a-comprehensive-guide
 Tags: when was the holy ghost first mentioned in the bible, the promise of the holy spirit in the old testament, when was the holy spirit first mentioned in the bible, the first mention of the holy spirit in the bible, when is holy spirit first mentioned in bible, verses about the holy spirit in the old testament, did the holy spirit exist in the old testament, holy spirit in the old testament verses, the holy spirit, work of the holy spirit
+Description: Have you ever wondered when the Holy Spirit was first mentioned in the Bible The concept of the Holy Spirit is present throughout the Bible but the first explicit mention of the Holy Spirit can be found in the Old Testament In the book of Genesis the Holy Spirit is
 ---

 Have you ever wondered when the Holy Spirit was first mentioned in the Bible?
 The concept of the Holy Spirit is present throughout the Bible, but the first explicit mention of the Holy Spirit can be found in the Old Testament.
 In the book of Genesis, the Holy Spirit is described as hovering over the waters during the creation of the world.
 This reference indicates the presence and power of the Holy Spirit even from the beginning of creation.

 The verse in question is [Genesis 1:2](https://www.bibleref.com/Genesis/1/Genesis-1-2.html), which reads, "The earth was formless and empty, and darkness covered the deep waters.
 And the Spirit of God was hovering over the surface of the waters."
 This verse highlights the role of [the Holy Spirit](/praying-for-a-sick-friend-discovering-hope-and-comfort-through-faith) in the creation of the world, emphasizing the Spirit's active involvement in bringing order out of chaos.
 It sets the foundation for understanding the Holy Spirit's significance throughout the Bible.